yonkahlon/Zenject/README.md

 1. From Source

-    * You can also just clone this repo and copy the `UnityProject/Assets/Zenject` directory to your own Unity3D project
+    * You can also just clone this repo and copy the `UnityProject/Assets/Zenject` directory to your own Unity3D project.
+In this case, make note of the folders underneath "OptionalExtras" and choose only the ones you want.

 ## <a id="history"></a>History